breadcat/blog.minskio.co.uk/content/quotes.md

 >It's not your pudding, you alzheimer's lout! <!-- cloud atlas -->

 >It's probably fine

+>It takes forever, until it doesn't

+>I've got a horse called Treacle.
+It's got golden stirrups <!-- tim vine -->

+>I want to be cremated, and I want my ashes blown in Uri Geller's eyes <!-- James Randi -->

+>I would rather starve than eat your bread <!-- pearl jam corduroy -->

 >Jeremy Irons lives in your garage <!-- taskmaster -->